AI4Finance-Foundation/RLSolver/README.md

 ## Solvers to Compare with

 [Gurobi](https://www.gurobi.com/) is the state-of-the-art solver.
 The license is required, and professors/students at universities can obtain the __academic license for free__.
-We recommend to use Gurobi if users have licenses, since its performance is the best.

 [SCIP](https://www.scipopt.org/index.php#welcome) is a well-known open-source solver, and its simplex is commonly used in "learn to branch/cut".
-If users do not have Gurobi licenses, SCIP is a good choice since it is __open-source and free__.
-Although its performance is not as good as Gurobi, we recommend to use SCIP if users do not have Gurobi licenses.
+SCIP is a good choice since it is __open-source and free__.

 ## Other Solvers